Anti-gender movement: United States

 In 2021, there was a march in Puerto Rico against the introduction of a "Gender Perspective curriculum" in public schools that was created under former Governor Alejandro García Padilla and being enacted under Governor Pedro Pierluisi.
 Marchers said they opposed "Gender Ideology".
 Speakers included Bishop Daniel Fernández Torres, political scientist Agustín Laje, and other religious leaders.

 Latin America

 Brazil

 Former President of Brazil Jair Bolsonaro has characterized "gender ideologists" as a force that is opposed to conservative Christianity.
 He has also said that he wants to ban "gender ideology in schools".

+A 2026 report showed that there were 271 unconstitutional laws processed in the legislative houses of Santa Catarina against women's rights or LGBTQ rights as of 2025 since 2015.
+About 70% involve the trans and travesti community.
+The data were gathered by the office of the councilor of Florianópolis Leonel Camasão (PSOL), it reported proposals from the Legislative Assembly of the State of Santa Catarina (Alesc) and municipal councils.
+41% of the topics were ruled as unconstitutional by STF.

 Colombia

 During the 2016 Colombian peace agreement referendum, evangelical Christian groups and right-wing politicians who opposed the peace agreement argued that protections for LGBTQ people in the treaty were "an instrument to impose gender ideology".
 This helped motivate much of the evangelical electorate to oppose the agreement, which was ultimately rejected by voters, 50.22% (No) to 49.78% (Yes).